wuciawe/wuciawe.github.io/_posts/2017-01-22-ClassNotFoundException-vs-NoClassDefFoundError.md

 `Classloader.loadClass()` or `Classloader.findSystemClass()` explicitly and the requested class is not present in classpath.

-ClassNotFoundException is a checked Exception derived directly from `java.lang.Exception class`.
+ClassNotFoundException is a checked Exception derived directly from `java.lang.Exception` class.

+Following is an example:

+{% highlight java linenos=table %}

+class A {

+  public static void main(String[] args){
+    Class B = Class.forName("xxx.B");
+  }

+}

+{% endhighlight %}

+If there is no class file for `xxx.B` in the class path, then a `ClassNotFoundException` will be thrown.
+Note that we load the class explicitly in this example.

 ### NoClassDefFoundError